noahehall/multicloud/multicloud.md

       - be careful of DNS caching and the time it takes to propagate DNS changes
     - Load balancing strategy: the IP points to a load balancer that routes requests to health checked resources

+### Fault Tolerance

+- designing for 0 downtime
+  - unlike with high Availability, where some downtime is acceptable
+- systems that continue to operate even when dependent services are faulty

 ### Disaster Recovery

+- systems that operate through and recovery from disaster
 - spectrum of strategies ranging from backup & Restore to multi-site active/active
 - Backups are an essential component of your business resiliency and operational commitments.
 - developing a backup strategy for services and data